vegemouse/pig-latin/README.md

 App that outputs pig latin version of user input based on these specs:

 * Do nothing to non letter characters in string
-input: 3
-output: 3

 * Check if the first letter is a vowel.
 If it is, add "ay" to the end

-input: elephant
-out: elephantay
-Move all letters before first vowel to the end of the word
+* Move all letters before first vowel to the end of the word

 * If word begins in one or more consonants, move them all to the end, and add "ay"
-input: frog
-output: ogfray

 * If first consonants include "qu", move "u" along with "q", and add "ay"
-input: queen
-output: eenquay

 * If first consonants include "qu", but don't start with "qu", move each character before "qu" along with "qu",  and add "ay"

-input: squeel
-output: eelsquay

 * If first letter is "y", "y" is a consonant
-input: yellow
-output: ellowyay

 * Make sure only first letter of first word is capitalized